Santa Caterina d'Alessandria, Padua: History

 A church was present here by the 13th century.
 Catherine of Alexandria was considered one of the patron saints of the University of Padua.
 By the 14th century, a student college was founded here.
-A nobleman of Padua, Jacopo D'Arqua, endowed for construction in 1594.
-The church was rebuilt in the 17th century in Baroque style, and the college converted into an Augustinian monastery tending to convertite or former fallen women (Magdalene asylum).
-Severely damaged by an earthquake in 1976, the church was restored by 2016.
+A nobleman of Padua, Jacopo D'Arqua, endowed the construction in 1594.

+The parish was suppressed in 1610 and the college converted into an Augustinian monastery for nuns who tended to poor women who lived on the margins of society.
+Built with the typical layout of a thirteenth-century oratory, in the 17th century it was renovated and decorated in Baroque style.
+A baptismal font used to baptize Livia and Gianvincenzo, children of Galileo Galilei was moved to Santa Sofia, Padua.

+The altar has polychrome marble with columns and a tympanum surmounted by sculptures, completed by a sculptor of the Bonazza family, as well as Giordano and Damini.
 The main altarpiece in the 19th century depicted the Mystical Marriage of St Catherine by Marcantonio Bonaccorsi.
-The altar has polychrome marble with columns and a tympanum surmounted by dynamic sculptures, completed by a sculptor of the Bonazza family, as well as Giordano and Damini.
 The church also had a canvas depicting the Annunciation (1718) by Bartolomeo Moro.
+The frescoes on the walls date back to the previous structure and date from the 13th to the 16th century.

 The violinist Giuseppe Tartini was buried here in 1770.

+Severely damaged by an earthquake in 1976, the church was restored by 2016.
+The organ dates back to the mid-18th century.
+It was moved here in 1844 from the Church of San Paolo near the Ponte Molino.
+It was restored in 2005.

+The church is used by the University of Padua for various celebrations in conjunction with the Catholic student center.